Anteneh2121/Anteneh2121/README.md

 - ##  Hi there 👋
-- 👋 I’m Software engineer and Cloud Developer
+- 👋 As a Backend Software Engineer and AWS Cloud Developer, I am passionate about designing and developing scalable, efficient, and high-performance software system
-- 👋 I love to program, I love to learn and to build things
 - 🌱 I am interested in software engineering and cloud developer
 - 💞️ I’m looking to collaborate on OpenSource Projects
-- 📫 Feel free to reach me antukassaw1@gmail.com
+- 📫 If you're looking for Backend Software Engineer and AWS Cloud Developer who can help your organization achieve its goals, please don't hesitate to connect with me at  antukassaw1@gmail.com
 -  📫 You can read more about me at [LinkedIn](https://www.linkedin.com/in/antenehbizuneh/)